It's beginning to look a lot like Christmas parties! What could be more festive than a Cranberry Moscow Mule?

 This drink is delicious without the vodka, too, so those who don't drink alcohol will enjoy it as well.

 Enjoy the holidays and remember to always have a designated driver.
-It's crazy out there!
+It's crazy out there around the holidays!